IdkwhatImD0ing/Obsidian-Vault/569/Lecture 7 + 8 -  3d World to 2d, Morphological Image.md

 One-Stage Filter Design
 • If we adopt the single-stage hit-or-miss filter solution, the filter size
 has to be of 5x5=25

+Image-Set-Based Morphology
+Reflection, union and intersection

+Qualitative Description of Opening and
+Closing
+• Opening
+• Smooth the contour of an object, break narrow isthmuses and eliminate thin
+protrusions
+• Closing
+• Fuse narrow breaks and long thin gulfs, eliminate small holes and fill gaps in
+the contours